This fun and unique class is just as much a social experience as it is yoga.

 Yoga practices allow for movement as gentle or strenuous as you desire to promote blood flow, increased flexibility, promotes mental and emotional health, all around makes you happier.

-Wednesdays at 12:30pm Buddha Yoga: 45 min of gentle yoga with Jessica and buddha bowls for lunch to go. $20
+Wednesdays at 12:30pm Buddha Yoga: 45 min of gentle yoga with Jessica and a treat from The Baked Vegan Co. to go. $20

 Fridays 7:30pm unWINEd Yoga: 1 hour of yoga incorporating wine or craft beer into your poses with Melissa. $20